 Dr Adam Tomassi-Russell, Chief Commercial Officer

-Adam is responsible for the commercial operations at LabGenius.
+Adam is responsible for the formulation, management and execution of the commercial strategy at LabGenius.

 Adam studied Chemistry (MSci) at Imperial College London where he graduated top of his year; he subsequently completed his PhD at the University of Oxford.
 Before joining LabGenius, Adam spent several years working at Johnson Matthey (UK FTSE 100 company) where he was part of the JM Group Innovation and New Business Development team.